mod-posh/yaml2doc/src/Yaml2Doc.Core/docs/Dialects.Yaml2DocRegistry.md

 Resolves an appropriate dialect and immediately parses the document into a [PipelineDocument](Models.PipelineDocument.md).

 **Parameters**
 - `context` — The loaded YAML document context to parse.
+Must not be.
 - `forcedId` — An optional dialect id to force selection (case-insensitive).

 **Returns**